Pinales

 The order Pinales in the division Pinophyta, class Pinopsida, comprises all the extant conifers.
 The distinguishing characteristic is the reproductive structure known as a cone produced by all Pinales.
-All of the extant conifers, such as cedar, celery-pine, cypress, fir, juniper, larch, pine, redwood, spruce, yew and Araucaria araucana ("Monkey tail tree" or "Monkey puzzle tree") are included here.
+All of the extant conifers, such as Araucaria, cedar, celery-pine, cypress, fir, juniper, kauri, larch, pine, redwood, spruce, and yew, are included here.
 Some fossil conifers, however, belong to other distinct orders within the division Pinophyta.

 Multiple molecular studies indicate this order being paraphyletic with respect to Gnetales, with studies recovering Gnetales as either a sister group to Pinaceae or being more derived than Pinaceae but sister to the rest of the group.

 Taxonomy

 History

 Brown (1825) first discerned that there were two groups of seed plants, distinguished by the form of seed development, based on whether the ovules were exposed, receiving pollen directly, or enclosed, which do not.
 Shortly afterwards, Brongniart (1828) coined the term Phanérogames gymnosperms to describe the former group.
 The distinction was then formalized by Lindley (1830), dividing what he referred to as the subclass Dicotyledons into two tribes, Gymnosperms and Angiosperms.
 In the gymnosperms (or Gymnospermae) Lindley included two orders, the Cycadeae and the Coniferae.
 In his final work (1853) he described Gymnogens as a class with four orders;